Chocobozzz/PeerTube/README.md

 ### Backend

   * The backend is a REST API.
-  * Servers communicate with each others with [Activity Pub](https://www.w3.org/TR/activitypub/).
+  * Servers communicate with each other with [Activity Pub](https://www.w3.org/TR/activitypub/).
   * Each server has its own users who query it (search videos, query where the torrent URI of this specific video is...).